LTUC/amman-python-401d3/class-39/README.md

 - Fetch data at build time and run time

 ## Today's Outline
+- [ ] Deployment Options
 - [ ] React Fetching Data in React
-- [ ] Deployment
-- [ ] Be prepared for
+- [x] Be prepared for
  - 1 on 1s over next few days
  - Career Prep Today
  - Career Presentation Thursday
-- [ ] Lab 44 usually removed but I think you can benefit from it.
+- [x] Lab 44 usually removed but I think you can benefit from it.
 Problem Solving and Root Case Analysis
     - This will also serve to give persons who are below 90 an opportunity to gain more grades to pass the course
-- [ ] Final Interviews
+- [x] Final Interviews
     - Order will be given over the weekend and early next week.
     - You do not get to choose your interviewer.
     - You camera and mic must be on so please find a way to get a quiet hour (if you are at work make preparations)